 Neurodiversity Support - Dyslexia, Developmental Coordination Disorder (DCD)/dyspraxia and Attention Deficit Hyperactivity Disorder (ADHD)

-I can provide support associated with the functional and emotional and difficulties often associated with dyslexia, DCD/dyspraxia and ADHD using evidence based methods.
+I can provide support associated with the functional and emotional difficulties often associated with dyslexia, DCD/dyspraxia and ADHD using evidence based methods.
 I can help you develop strategies to make the most of your potential including organisation, planning, time management and emotional regulation skills.

 Neurodiversity support can be provided either online or face to face.